sergiooncode/veterinary-medical-records/README.md

 - Text extraction:
   - Properly test certain image files like JPEG
   - It will be extended to Word documents (doc, docx)
+- Token-based user authentication stored in secure cookies
+- Statically serve original file for the document preview from the backend for local (and in production from S3)
+- Add more tests

 ## Iterative and incremental approach